syncfusion-content/xamarin.android-docs/xamarin-android/SfMaskedEdit/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion® MaskedEdit Control for Xamarin.Android
+title: Getting Started with Syncfusion® MaskedEdit for Xamarin.Android
 description: A quick tour for initial users on the Syncfusion® SfMaskedEdit control and customization features available in the Xamarin.Android platform.
 platform: xamarin.android
 control: SfMaskedEdit